How we use, share and protect your personal information

 Research for the Future is an NIHR (National Institute for Health Research) Greater Manchester initiative to encourage people to take part in NHS health research, and to support researchers to recruit.

-Our ‘Help BEAT’ campaigns invite people living with certain health conditions to register their details to find out about future research opportunities.
+We invite people to register their details to find out about future research opportunities.

 Research for the Future collect, store and processes personal information for the reasons outlined in this privacy notice.
 Personal information is information that relates to a living individual who can be identified from that data.